aczietlow/hugo-blog/content/posts/2026/go-json-unmarshaling.md

 ---
-title: "Go Json Unmarshaling" # Title of the blog post.
+title: "Go JSON Unmarshaling" # Title of the blog post.
 date: 2026-02-08T11:38:28-05:00 # Date of post creation.
-description: "Tips when working with inconsistent api responses" # Description used for search engine.
+description: "Tips when working with inconsistent API responses" # Description used for search engine.
-draft: true
 tags:
   - blogumentation
   - go